The Assumption of the Blessed Virgin Mary

 “… my spirit rejoices in God my Savior ….”

-This Sunday the Church celebrates the Assumption of our Blessed Mother into heaven.
+Today the Church celebrates the Assumption of our Blessed Mother into heaven.
 The Assumption was a gift that God gave to Mary at the end of her earthly life.
 To put this gift into perspective, consider this.
 We know that anyone who dies without sin and without attachment to sin is assumed into heaven when he or she dies: but only that person’s soul.
 When someone dies in a perfect state of grace, that person’s soul is assumed by God into Heaven.
 That person’s body, of course, remains buried under the earth until the Final Judgment.
 But at the end of her earthly life, Mary was taken up into heaven both in soul and body.

 Why did God give this gift to Mary?
 Why did He so highly privilege her at the end of her earthly life?
 One way to get at an answer is to see how this gift was related to another of God’s gifts: that is, the gift God had given Mary at the beginning of her earthly life, when Mary was conceived by Saint Anne.